PsychNeuro/ed1/book/glossary.md

 #### correlation
 is a measure of the relationship ("co-relation") between two +variables.
 The standard statistic is Pearson's *r* value, which is 0 for completely uncorrelated variables,  -1 for a perfect negative correlation (the two variables move perfectly in the opposite direction), and +1 for a perfect positive correlation (the two variables move perfectly in the same direction).
 The +third-variable-problem prevents us from concluding that a correlation implies causation, but our brains like to draw that conclusion anyway.

+#### corticosteroids
+are +hormones released in response to stress, that help mobilize the body's responses to prepare for bad things such as injury or sickness.
+Chronic elevation of these corticosteroids (due to chronic stress) can exhaust the body and leave it more susceptible to infection, and can impair the function of brain systems including the +hippocampus.
+This is a major way in which different environmental conditions between poor and wealthy people can have significant affects on brain and body.

 #### CSs
 are *conditioned stimuli* --- initially neutral stimuli that become associated with +USs through +classical-conditioning.